Eviction Help

 Who Is Eligible for Help?

-When the law is fully implemented, Delaware tenants will have a right to free legal representation if:
+Under the Right to Representation program, Delaware tenants have a right to free legal representation if:

 • Landlords are exempt if they own three or fewer rental units, are not an LLC, and they are not represented by a lawyer or agent